When we need to clean inside the city’s pipes, we flush water through hydrants. It’s one way we maintain excellent water quality.

 Hydrant flushing is a technique used across the country to maintain water quality and clean the pipes that deliver water to homes and businesses.
 In unfiltered water systems, such as Portland’s, sediment and other organic material accumulate at the bottom of the water mains.
 This material can impact water quality and cause discolored water at the tap if it is stirred up.
 (Events that could stir up that material include construction, firefighting, and main breaks.)
 When we flush hydrants, we flush the material out and bring fresh water into the mains.

 Water used during flushing is doing important work.
-While it may look wasteful, the flushing technique the we use is an efficient and necessary use of water to maintain the integrity of the pipes and ensure excellent water quality.
+While it may look wasteful, the flushing technique we use is an efficient and necessary use of water to maintain the integrity of the pipes and ensure excellent water quality.
 Similar to how we brush our teeth every day, the Water Bureau cleans the inside of our water mains on a routine basis.
 It’s an essential part of, and a planned investment in, maintaining the health of our water system.

 Using hydrant flushing, we are currently on track to clean the city’s 2,200 miles of water mains before the new water filtration plant is online in 2027.
 We want to flush all the mains before then to help prepare the system for a change in water quality and chemistry once the filtration plant is running.
 After the filtration plant is online, we’ll keep flushing on a continual basis to maintain water quality and drinking water infrastructure.